 ‘Helva’ in English ‘Halva’ is an easy dessert if you are limited of ingredients and time to make something special for yourself or your friends.
 Basically, you will need 4 ingredients to make ‘Helva’.
 You need butter, flour, sugar, and water.
 If you want to enrich your Helva, you can add pine nuts, walnuts, or pistachio in it and top it with cinnamon.

 The Story of Helva

-The word of ‘Helva’ came into Turkish cuisine from Arabic culture after Turks accepted Islamic way of religious belief.
+The word ‘Helva’ came into Turkish cuisine from Arabic culture after Turks accepted the Islamic way of religious belief.
 In Arabic culture ‘Hulv’ word means sweet.
 This dessert was prepared especially for Ottoman Sultans and their family members; however, at special dates such as Ramadan month, it is distributed to the people who are living nearby the Sultan’s palace.

 In Turkish culture, ‘Helva’ dessert widely makes after funerals.
-When I was a kid, I wanted to learn why we are eating this delicious dessert after funerals and I have asked it to my grandmother.
+When I was a kid, I wanted to learn why we are eating this delicious dessert after funerals and I have asked my grandmother.
 She had told me that it is because to remind how sweet and kind was the deceased person is.
-At that time, I haven’t got the idea, but now it makes sense to remember your loved ones as a kind and sweet person by eating a sweet dessert when they passed away.
+At that time, I haven’t got the idea, but now it makes sense to remember your loved one as a kind and sweet person by eating a sweet dessert when they passed away.

 If you want to eat this dessert, you can find it mostly at fish restaurants.
 Kebab restaurants usually offer Künefe dessert and fish restaurants offer Helva dessert.
 Basically, you need to know where to eat the specific dessert in Turkey.